Betula pubescens: Distribution and habitat

 Betula pubescens has a wide distribution in northern and central Europe and Asia.
 Its range extends from Newfoundland, Iceland, the British Isles and Spain eastwards across northern and central Europe and Asia as far as the Lake Baikal region in Siberia.
 The range extends southwards to about 40°N, its southernmost limit being Turkey, the Caucasus and the Altai Mountains.
 It is a pioneer species which establishes itself readily in new areas away from the parent tree.
 This allows other woodland trees to become established and the birch, a short-lived tree, eventually gets crowded out as its seedlings are intolerant of shady conditions.

-Downy birch extends farther north into the Arctic than any other broadleaf tree.
+Downy birch extends further north into the Arctic than any other broadleaf tree.
 Specimens of the subarctic populations are usually small and very contorted, and are often distinguished as arctic downy birch or mountain birch, B. p. var. pumila. (not to be confused with B. nana).
 This variety is notable as being one of very few trees native to Iceland and Greenland, and is the only tree to form woodland in Iceland.
 At one time the island is thought to have been covered in downy birch woodland, but that cover is reduced to about one percent of the land surface today.

 Varieties and cultivars

 Three varieties are recognised, the nominate Betula pubescens var. pubescens, B. p. var. litwinowii (distributed in the Caucasus and Turkey) and B. p. var. pumila (arctic downy birch or mountain birch, formerly called B. p. subsp. tortuosa).
 The latter has arisen from the hybridization of var. pubescens and B. nana (dwarf birch) and is characterised by its shrubby habit, smaller leaves, resinous glands and the smaller wings on the fruit.
-A number of cultivars have been grown but many are no longer in cultivation.
+A number of cultivars have been grown, but many are no longer in cultivation.
 They include "Armenian gold", "Arnold Brembo" (scented foliage), crenata nana (shrubby and dwarf), incisa (lobed foliage), integrifolia (unlobed foliage), murigthii (shrubby with doubly serrate leaves), ponitica (hairless), undulata (leaf margins waxy), urticifolia (nettle-leaved), variegata (variegated) and "Yellow wings".
-Two others, described by the German botanist Ernst Schelle in 1903, are also lost; pendula, a cultivar with a leader and weeping branches, and pendula nana, which grows into an umbrella-shaped tree with weeping branches but no leader.
+Two others, described by the German botanist Ernst Schelle in 1903, are also lost; pendula, a cultivar with a leader and weeping branches, and pendula nana, which grows into an umbrella-shaped tree with weeping branches, but no leader.
 Betula pubescens 'Rubra' has maroon foliage.